bfanselow/Python-Tutorials/Patterns/dependancy_injection.md

  * **High coupling**: High coupling is like using glue.
 There is no easy way to disassemble components.

  * **High cohesion**: High cohesion is like using screws.
-Opposite of high coupling, its easy to disassemble and re-assemble (perhpas in a different way).
+Opposite of high coupling, its easy to disassemble and re-assemble (perhaps in a different way).

 Cohesion often correlates with coupling.
 Higher cohesion usually leads to lower coupling and vice versa.